sandboxie-plus/sandboxie-docs/Content/TraceLog.md

 **Performace Impact**

 When inactive, the Trace Log does not use any system resources and does not have any performance impact on any running programs.
-When active, the Trace Log has a small performace penalty on sandboxed programs.
-Network Administrators may want to use the [MonitorAdminOnly](MonitorAdminOnly.md) to restrict the use of this command.
+When active, the Trace Log has a small performance penalty on sandboxed programs.